SundayLogic/olimpia-saas/README.md

     };
   }, [editor]);

-  // Auto-save for existing post const autoSavePost = useCallback(
+  // Auto-Save logic for existing post const autoSavePost = useCallback(
     async (data: FormData) => {
-      if (!isNew && isEditorReady) {
+      // only if post is existing (not new) and editor is ready if (!isNew && isEditorReady) {
         try {
           setAutoSave((p) => ({ ...p, saving: true }));
           const { error } = await supabase
             .from("blog_posts")
             .update({